antleaf/journal_comparison_service_data_collection/Information_Power_Framework.md

 If no Subscription is charged, please indicate this by entering 0.00

 ***
-### Subscription List Price For Member of The Association of American Universities
+### Subscription List Price For Member of The Association of American Universities (in USD)

 **Requirement:** Required

 **Validation:** Number with two decimal places.
 A period (dot) should be used as the decimal separator.
 No thousand separator should be used.

 **Guidance:** This is a required field.
 To facilitate comparison of list prices between publishers, please tell us the subscription list price for a typical research-intensive university in the US.
+Please cite in US$

 ***